Maria's Lovers: Plot

 In the spring of 1946, Ivan, an American soldier, returns home psychologically scarred after spending some time in a Japanese prison camp during World War II.
 Once back in his small Pennsylvania town, Ivan settles in, trying to put his life back together while living with his stoic peasant father.

 Shortly after his arrival, Ivan looks for his childhood sweetheart, Maria, a beautiful woman who is taking care of her old deaf grandmother.
 However, he is disappointed to find Maria in the arms of Al, a captain.
 Ivan's father thinks that Maria is too good for his son, but perhaps good enough for himself.
 He pairs his son with Mrs. Wynic, a flirty neighbor.
 Ivan has sex with her, but he is tormented by the traumas of the war.
 He tells her that it was his dreams about Maria that allowed him to survive the prison camp.

 Ivan is given a hero's welcoming by his community, formed by immigrants from Yugoslavia.
 During the celebrations, when Al goes to dance with one of Maria's friends, Ivan grabs the opportunity to get close to her.
 Together they leave the party on his motorbike, heading for their favorite spot of years ago.
 He gives her a pair of earrings that he planted there for her, before leaving for the war.
 The next morning, Al is furious and breaks his relationship with Maria.
-Ivan's goal is fulfilled and he marries Maria in an orthodox ceremony, but his dream of a happiness shared with Maria is soon broken.
+Ivan's goal is fulfilled and he marries Maria, but his dream of a happiness shared with Maria is soon broken.
 Having adored Maria for so long from afar, now that they are together, Ivan is unable to consummate their marriage, disturbing their happiness.